-On a personal level, Abby has been awarded two prestigious awards.
+Over the course of her career, Abby Clobridge has been awarded two prestigious awards.
 Along with her former colleague, David Del Testa (Associate Professor, Department of History, Bucknell University), Abby won the 2009 ACRL Instruction Section Innovation Award for the development of the “paper and pixels” model of teaching as demonstrated in the World War II Poster Project.
 Two distinct pedagogical models were developed as a result of this project; both have been replicated at other colleges and universities.

-While at CNN, Abby and the other members of the investigative unit won First Place, National Headliner Awards (2002) for CNN’s continuing coverage on “Attack on America and Aftermath.”
+While at CNN, Abby was part of the CNN Investigation Team which won First Place, National Headliner Awards (2002) for CNN’s continuing coverage on “Attack on America and Aftermath.”

 Research, Writing, and Presentations

-Abby is the author of over fifty articles about knowledge management, information management, and open access; two book chapters; and a book, Building a Digital Repository Program with Limited Resources (2010).
-She is currently writing a new book about knowledge management.
+Abby Clobridge is the author of over fifty articles about knowledge management, information management, and open access; two book chapters; and a book, Building a Digital Repository Program with Limited Resources (2010).
+She’s currently writing a new book about knowledge management.